jwharm/java-gi/docs/register.md

 ## Method overrides

-When you override virtual methods from parent GObject classes (or implemented interfaces), the override will automatically be registered by `Types.register(class)`.
+When you override virtual methods from parent GObject classes (or implemented interfaces), the override will automatically be registered by Java-GI.
 You don't need to do this manually.

 ### Chaining up